betterscientificsoftware/bssw.io/Events/2023-02-ECP23-BOF-BSSw.md

 - Event Website: https://www.exascaleproject.org/event/2023-ecp-community-bof-days/
 - Organizers: Exascale Computing Project

 The community BOF titled *Sharing Your Software Sustainability, Productivity, and Quality Experience through BSSw.io* will be hosted by the BSSw.io team during Exacale Computing Project's 2023 Community BOF days.
-The focus will be understanding the needs of the community and shorten the gap between the theory and implementation of best practices.
+The focus will be on understanding the needs of the community and shorten the gap between the theory and implementation of best practices.

 Event Information | Details
 :--- | :---